CityOfNewYork/ACCESS-NYC-PATTERNS/src/components/share-form/share-form.readme.md

       {{ MY_CUSTOM_STRINGS }}
     };

-#### Dependencies

-The share form depends on [Cleave.js](https://github.com/nosir/cleave.js) for telephone numer input masking and [for-cerial](https://github.com/kjkta/for-cerial) for form serialization.
-If using the ES Module import those modules need to be installed.

-    npm install cleave.js && npm install for-cerial

 #### Polyfills

 This script uses the [Toggle Utility](/toggle) as a dependency and reqiures the same polyfills for IE11 support.
 See the ["Toggle Usage" section](toggle#toggle-usage) for more details.
 In addition, it uses the `Element.prototype.closest` method and `fetch` API.
 See the ["Polyfills" section in the Installation docs](/installation#polyfills) for a full recommendation on polyfills.